 As for managing communication with sensitive personal data and similar information, we recommend the following policy:

-In the dialogue between an employee and a boss, the boss is responsible for making sure that discussion and communication around personal data is carried out in encrypted chat channels.
+In the dialogue between an employee and a boss, the boss is responsible for making sure that discussion and communication around personal data is carried out in private chat channels.
 In this way a satisfactory level of security can be guaranteed.
-The policy should establish a naming convention for the dedicated encrypted chat channels.
+The policy should establish a naming convention for the dedicated private chat channels.

 - Discussion is going on between an employee and boss, and touches upon sensitive personal data